 If you need a Color account, please contact your school lead.
 If you haven’t received a confirmation email, check your spam folder.

 Managing your staff

 If your program is using monitored testing modalities then you will manage your staff using Color’s Staff Management Tool.
-You can provide, edit, and remove permissions for testing team members to use Color by logging into your account and selecting “Staff Management”.
+You can provide, edit, and remove permissions for testing team members to manage participants on testing days by logging into your account and selecting “Staff Management”.
 When school staff are managing sample collection, district directors and school leads should be given “site manager” roles and testing administrators should be given “site staff” roles.
 When additional staff are provided, staff permissions will be managed by these teams.

 Order test kits and return shipping materials

 During program sign up, the district director placed an initial order for testing materials.
 Please ensure that you have enough of the following materials for each testing station to collect samples from all participants over several weeks of testing.

-To learn more about ordering materials, head to https://www.fishersci.com/us/en/customer-help-support.html and review the “How To” videos.
+To order testing materials including PPE, head to https://www.fishersci.com/us/en/customer-help-support.html and review the “How To” videos.